Skip to content

 • Select STM32F411 or STM32F401 MCU

-• Enable MCLK output generation on STM32F411 (optional, for DACs that cannot generate MCK internally from the bit clock)
+• Enable MCLK output generation on STM32F411.
+This is optional, use this for DACs that cannot generate MCK internally from the bit clock.

 • Select PCM5102A or UDA1334ATS DAC